Edmonton LRT: Completed extensions

-Capital line
+Capital Line

 On April 26, 1981, ETS opened a northeastern-bound extension of 2.2 km on the CN right-of-way to Clareview Station.
 In June 1983, the light rail tunnel downtown was extended by 0.8 km to Bay and Corona stations.
 The D.L.
 MacDonald Yard, between Belvedere and Clareview, opened in December 1983 to store and service the vehicles.
 The line was extended in September 1989 by 0.8 km to Grandin station (now Government Centre station, close to the Alberta Legislature).
 On August 23, 1992, the next extension opened from Grandin to University Station, partially via the Dudley B. Menzies Bridge, crossing the North Saskatchewan River with a lower level for pedestrians and cyclists, and partially via a tunnel into the station.
 Major upgrades to the Belvedere and Clareview stations were made in 1998 and 2001 respectively.

 On January 1, 2006, the line was extended 0.6 km south through the University Campus to Health Sciences Station, which is located at street level.
 On April 25, 2009, McKernan/Belgravia and South Campus stations were opened as part of the south LRT expansion, with Southgate and Century Park opening on April 24, 2010.
 The first of the new Siemens SD-160 light rail vehicle train cars for the new extension were shipped by rail from Florin, California, on April 24, 2008, arriving in Edmonton on May 9, 2008 (37 vehicles in total).

 The LRT expansion was developed entirely at surface level with several underpasses after 2006, one at Belgravia Road and the other under 111 Street south of 61 Avenue.
 A short busway has been constructed from the South Campus station roughly parallel to Belgravia Road in conjunction with the South LRT expansion.

-Capital line South Extension (2022)

-The Capital line will be extended in two phases.
-Phase 1 is a 4.5 km long, high floor LRT and will extend the line from Century Park just North of 23rd Avenue on 111th Street to Ellerslie Road via an underpass under 23rd Avenue and then rising above ground again before Saddleback Rd.
-Phase 2 will extend from Ellerslie Road to Allard/Desrochers.

-Beginning on/around November 8, 2022, crews began to prepare 23 Avenue at 111 Street and 109 Street intersections for future tunneling work and reception site shafts.
-EllisDon, the City’s contractor, mobilized equipment on site, which has resulted in temporary pedestrian detours.
-Lane closures are anticipated to begin in early 2023.
-The tunneling and reception site shaft work is expected to take approximately 18 months.